Have you been missing the Las Vegas buffet?

 Wynn Buffet Pricing

-Buffet Food Stations: Over 90 delectable options available including slow-roasted prime rib, crab legs, sushi, and desserts.
+Buffet Food Stations: Over 90 delectable options include slow-roasted prime rib, crab legs, sushi, and desserts.

 See why Wynn Buffet is one of the best: